 8) Open WordPress External Links in New Tabs

 When you are linking to external websites you should be careful not to lose your website visitor by opening the link on the same tab or window.
 You should instead target to open all external links in new tabs or windows.
 You can achieve this by adding; target=”_blank” to your URLs.

 <a href=”http://yoururl.com” target=”_blank”>your anchor text</a>

 By creating this kind of link, you ensure that you do not lose website visitors when they click on external links.

 Ads can be a nice complement to good website design but if they are obstructive and distractive they lead to a high bounce rate.
 You should limit the location of ads to sidebars, below posts and when you use them inside the content you should clearly separate them from content.
 You should avoid using popup ads on your site unless they are used for a short period of time.
 They can be used for special promotions or discounts that run only for a few days.

 10) Content is King – Create useful content for your Audience

 There is no doubt about the value that good content contributes towards increasing your website audience and readership.
-If you produce useful content for your audience you will obviously make visitors stay longer in your website.
-Improving content should be the first and long term strategy you take towards reducing bounce rate.
+If you produce useful content for your audience you will obviously make visitors stay longer on your website.
+Improving content should be the first and long-term strategy you take towards reducing bounce rates.
 The content should not only be free of grammar mistakes but should also be useful to readers.
 Your content should be well organized to make it easier to read.
 Use bullets points to list items and H1- H6 headings to clearly show the content titles.
 You should also use both video and image content to spruce up your website content.